rustacean-station/rustacean-station.org/_episodes/interviews/2025-03-08-guillaume-gomez.md

 length: "73251810"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-Allen Wyma talks with [Guillaume Gomez](https://guillaume-gomez.fr/), Principal Engineer at [Huawei](https://www.huawei.com/).
+Allen Wyma and [Zeeshan Ali Khan](https://toot.cat/@zeenix) talk with [Guillaume Gomez](https://guillaume-gomez.fr/), Principal Engineer at [Huawei](https://www.huawei.com/).
 Guillaume is an IT engineer who is a frequent contributor and reviewer of the Rust language and also participates in other opensource projects such as [Servo](https://github.com/servo/servo).

 ## Contributing to Rustacean Station